karliuka/m2.LoginCheck/README.md

-# m2.LoginCheck
-Magento 2.
+Magento2.
 LoginCheck extension stops not registered users from seeing your shops content.